guardrails-ai/guardrails/docs/api_reference_markdown/schema.md

 ### __weakref__ `classgetset_descriptor`

-list of weak references to the object (if defined)
+list of weak references to the object

 ### async_validate `classfunction`